Keith J. Krach: DocuSign

 Nasdaq CEO Adena Friedman congratulates Krach on his third IPO on Nasdaq.

 In 2009, Krach became the chairman and in 2011 the CEO of DocuSign, a technology company which provides electronic signature and digital transaction management services.
 As CEO, Krach led the creation of the digital transaction management category and the building of the DocuSign Global Trust Network which now comprises more than 1.7 million customers and more than 1 billion users in 180 countries.

 In January 2017, Krach named his successor as CEO of DocuSign, with his tenure as chairman ending in January 2019.
 He received a 97% CEO rating on Glassdoor.

 DocuSign filed for its IPO in April 2018.
 As of that date, Krach was the largest individual shareholder unaffiliated with a venture firm.

 In an interview with Inside Philanthropy, Krach signaled his intention to focus more on philanthropy upon stepping down as DocuSign chairman.

 Board memberships and other roles

 From 2006 to 2009, Krach served on the board of directors of XOJet, and from 2007 to 2011, on the board of Ooma.

 From 2005 to 2011, Krach served as CEO of 3Points, an investment holding company based in Los Gatos, California.

 Additionally, Krach served as board chairman of Angie's List from 2011 to 2014.
 The company went public in 2011.

-Krach has taken on recent initiatives to accelerate “digital transformations” on a national and global front.
 In 2017, he was named to the NYCx Technology Leadership Advisory Council, a diverse group of technology and community leaders selected by New York City's Mayor, Bill de Blasio.